 Making Sure Everything Has Multiple Functions

-When you live in such a small space, it’s a good idea to include multi-function items wherever possible.
-For example, our kitchenette is not just a kitchenette - it’s also a structural support for our pull-out queen-sized bed frame.
+When you live in a small space like a camper van, it’s a good idea to include multi-function items wherever possible.
+For example, having a kitchenette that’s also a structural support for a pull-out queen-sized bed frame.
+Or having a passenger seat that swivels, which makes it functional for hang out seating and really opens up the tiny space in a van.

-Designing your layout with an eye towards multiple uses for everything will help you include all the functionality you need while still creating a comfortable and inviting space.
+Designing your van build layout with an eye towards multiple uses for everything will help you include all the functionality you need while still creating a comfortable and inviting space.

 Fixed Rear Bed Platform Layouts

-This is the layout we have in our van.
-It’s also probably the most widely-used van layout in general - variations of this floor plan can be found in many different campervans, including VW Westfalias.
+This is the layout we had in our conversion van.
+It’s also probably the most widely-used camper van layout in general.
+Variations of this floor plan can be found in many different campervans, including VW Westfalias.

-This layout is a simple all-around performer, but its biggest strength is all the storage space underneath the fixed bed platform.
-We keep four instruments, backpacking gear, workout equipment, tools, a spare solar panel, extra water, books, and our AGM batteries under ours.
+This camper van layout is a simple all-around performer, but its biggest strength is all the storage space underneath the permanent bed platform.
+We kept four instruments, backpacking gear, workout equipment, tools, a spare solar panel, extra water, books, and our entire camper van electrical setup under ours.
 There’s a ton of space!

 Lengthwise Bed Layouts